 As soon as you sign up for the 401(k) plan, you have access to all of the investment options available at P&G. That includes all the same investment options only available in your PST after you turn 50.
-There are few choices, but we do recommend that you take advantage of the diversification and invest your contributions according to the table below.
+The choices are minimal, but we recommend you take advantage of the diversification and invest your contributions according to the table below.

 Don’t buy P&G stock in your 401(k)

 It is not prudent to invest all of your retirement assets entirely in any one company’s stock.
 The value of your PST, any stock options or Restricted Stock Units (RSU) you have been awarded and your paycheck are all dependent on the strength of one company.
-This is very risky.
+This concentration exposes you to excessive risk.

-The above table is relatively simple.
+The above table is relatively straightforward.
 We have only included asset mixes from 100% equity to 80% equity.
-While you are in the process of building your retirement funds, we believe it makes sense to use the equity markets.
+While you are in the process of building your retirement funds, we believe it makes sense to take advantage the equity markets.
 As you get closer to retirement, you can shift to lower amounts of stock investments to make sure you have plenty of room when (not if) the next major stock correction occurs.